"Education is not the filling of a pail, but the lighting of a fire." -William Butler Yeats

 What do I have to do?

-As a participant in this program, you need only commit to reading the email every week, beginning the third week of classes.
+As a participant in this program, you need only commit to reading the email every week.
 Student stories are in blog form and typically not more than a page of text.
-If you plan for 10-15 minutes of time per week, you will have ample time to engage with the material.
+If you plan for 20 minutes of time per week, you will have ample time to engage with the material.

 When you sign up, you will complete a brief pre-program assessment.
 At the end of the series in the spring, we will ask you to complete a brief post-program assessment.